It’s the little stuff. Sexist jokes. Racist stereotypes. Backhanded compliments. These are microaggressions and they affect people every day.

 When individuals point out microaggressions, they risks experiencing even more of them, such as jocular responses intended to suppress discussion.
 “Listen, sugar, if you want to be part of the team, you’ve got to have a sense of humor.”

-More extremely responses happen, too.
+More extreme responses happen, too.
 For example, Amitai Etzioni suggests that you Don’t Sweat the Microggressions, and argues that there are much more deserving problems in the world.

 Let’s focus on acts of aggression that are far from micro.
 Where?
 See tomorrow’s headlines.
 People are killing each other because they belong to the “wrong” confessional group, race, or country—in many parts of the world.